Two-dimensional delta-Bose gas: skew-product relative motions: The lower-dimensional Bessel processes

 The almost-sure convergence in \eqref{char2:LT} can be viewed as a consequence of the joint continuity of $\{L^y_t;(y,t)\in\R^2_+\}$ and the occupation times formula in \eqref{DLT:otf}.
-This is due to the fact that $\{\kappa_\vep\}$ is an approximation to the identity under $m_\alpha(\d y)$:
+This is due to the fact that $\{\kappa_\vep\}$ is an approximation to the identity under $m_\alpha(\d y)$, as the following lemma shows.

-\begin{lem} For all $\vep\in (0,\infty)$ and $\alpha\in [0,1)$, it holds that
+\begin{lem} For all $\vep\in (0,\infty)$ and $\alpha\in (0,1)$, it holds that